karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 ## Strings

 Strings in Odin use UTF8.
 This is different from using ASCII, where characters are always a byte.
 In UTF8 a character can be of varying memory size.
-English characters still just use single byte, but characters from other languages can use be bigger in memory.
+English characters still just use single byte, but characters from other languages can use more memory.
 If you want a quick overview of this, then you can read [this entertaining article](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/).

 You can create and loop over a string: